VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/07_Project_2.md

 objectives:
 - "Install Fastp, kraken2 and use them"
 keypoints:
-- "Fastp, kraken2 using nf-core:taxoprofiler"
+- "Fastp, kraken2 using nf-core:taxprofiler"
 ---

 ## 2. Taxonomic Profiling of One Virome